m00racle/weather-app-testing/README.md

 this is the main function to call for the timestamp.
 [more on the JsonParser class](https://fasterxml.github.io/jackson-core/javadoc/2.5/com/fasterxml/jackson/core/JsonParser.html) this is the base class that defines public API for reading JSON content.
 ## Entry 25: Creating WeatherService.java interface
 Go to **com.mooracle.service.WeatherService**
 ## Entry 26: Creating GeocodingService.java interface
 Go to **com.mooracle.service.GeocodingService**
 ## Entry 27: Creating UserService.java interface
 Go to **com.mooracle.service.UserService**
 ## Entry 28: Creating UserServiceImpl.java class implements UserService.java interface
 Go to **com.mooracle.service.UserServiceImpl**
+## Entry 29: Creating FavoriteService.java interface and its Exceptions
+Go to **com.mooracle.service.FavoriteService** to build the main interface.
+For the FavoriteNotFoundException go to **com.mooracle.service.FavoriteNotFoundException**.
+For FavoriteSaveException go to **com.mooracle.service.FavoriteSaveException** as well as **com.mooracle.service.FavoriteDeleteException** for FavoriteDeleteExeption class.